Bisao/HarvestQuest2/replit.md

 - **Module Pattern**: Feature-based organization with barrel exports
 - **Middleware**: Layered middleware for validation, authentication, and error handling
 - **Route Organization**: Feature-based routing with proper separation of concerns
+- **Scripts Architecture**: Consolidated utility scripts with modular core functions for maintenance and migration

 # External Dependencies